dejwk/janet/doc/Manual.md

 At the discretion of the underlying JNI implementation, the '&' operator may or may not copy the original string content.
-In theory, JVM is more likely to internally represent strings in a format compatible with const jchar* arrays, but don't get your hopes too high; many JVMs will still make a copy.
+In theory, JVM is more likely to internally represent strings in a format compatible with const jchar* arrays, but don't get your hopes up; many JVMs will still make a copy.

 ### Java APIs